Jeremiah A. Wright Jr.

 Wright was assigned as part of the medical team charged with caring for U.S. President Lyndon B. Johnson.
 Indeed, Wright was photographed caring for Johnson after his 1966 surgery.
 The White House awarded Wright three letters of commendation before he left the position in 1967.

 Following his military service, Wright earned bachelors and master's degrees from the historically black Howard University in Washington.
 He earned a second master's degree from the University of Chicago Divinity School.
-Wright also holds a Doctor of Ministry degree from the United Theological College in Dayton, Ohio, where Wright studied under the Rev. Samuel DeWitt Proctor, a mentor to the Rev. Martin Luther King Jr.
+Wright also holds a doctor of ministry degree from the United Theological College in Dayton, Ohio, where he studied under the Rev. Samuel DeWitt Proctor, a mentor to Rev. Martin Luther King Jr.

-In 1972, he became pastor of the Trinity United Church of Christ in Chicago.
+In 1972, Wright became pastor of the Trinity United Church of Christ in Chicago.
 At the time, the congregation on Chicago's impoverished South Side had only 87 adult members.
-It now has about 8,000 (including Barack Obama since 1988), becoming the largest church in the liberal, mostly white United Church.
+It now has about 8,000 (including Barack Obama since 1988), becoming the largest congregation in the liberal, mostly white United Church.

 Barack Obama first visited Wright's church in 1988 when he was a community activist.
 He joined Trinity United in 1992.
 Wright married Obama and his wife, Michelle, and baptized their two daughters.
 The Obamas and Wright would later split ways during Barack Obama's 2008 presidential campaign, with the then senator citing some of the statements made by Wright as harmful in tone and content.